ShemaiahYaba/academic-repo/README.md

 - Content moderation
 - Smarter tagging and recommendations

-## Contributing

-Want to help improve EduArchive?
-Fork the repo, make your changes, and open a pull request.
-All contributions are welcome!

 ## License

-This project is licensed under the MIT License.
+This project is licensed under HEXA.

----

-Made with ❤️ for students, by students.